grupacosmo/cosmorocket/README.md

 # Cosmorocket

-a small bare-metal software probject for a low altitue rocket created at CosmoPK science club.
+A small bare-metal software project for an on-board computer of a low altitue rocket created at CosmoPK science club.

-## Decription
+## Description

+Project includes:
+- bme sensor handling
+- mpu sensor handling
+- SD card logging
+- Persistent flash configuration
+- Wifi debug and setup
+- LoRa peer to peer communcation with base station
-Project includes software-driven control systems for start and parachute deploymenmt, data logging for multiple sensors and radio connection with ground unit
+- control systems for rocket ignition and parachute deploymenmt

+This repo also contains a webserver and client that is used for live visualization of data and camera feed.